UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 >    Discuss the steps you would need to take to clean up the two tabs, and to
 >    put them all together in one spreadsheet.
 >
-> After you follow these four steps, in pairs, take a look at the main problems you identify with this dataset and discuss how you could fix these issues.
+> After you follow these four steps, in pairs, take a look at the main problems you identify with this dataset and discuss how you could fix the issues you have identified.
 >
 > > ## Solution
 > >